 *Prices will fluctuate with the USD/EURO exchange rate and will be fixed at final payment.

-Not Included: airfare, transfer from Dublin airport to Portumna or Ennis, transfer from Killarney to Dublin Airport, all meals at Bunratty, entrance fees to Bunratty attractions, dinners during Kerry ride
+Not Included: airfare, transfer to and from the airports, lunch and dinner in Bunratty, entrance fees to Bunratty attractions, dinners during Kerry ride

 ANNUAL TEMPERATURE AND RAINFALL: